Lille vs Chelsea: Can Victor Osimhen fire Les Dogues to glory this season? | Goal.com

 Frankly, Galtier will need an alternative to the Nigeria international if they’re to usurp a PSG side that’s showing weakness at the start of the season.
 It's likely to be a similar story in Europe; where Osimhen's domestic form wasn't evident during a muted European debut against Ajax, as Lille were defeated 3-0 in their first group game.

-Any hopes that Lille could have capitalised on Chelsea's poor home form under Frank Lampard have been dimmed by the Blues' upturn in fortunes at Stamford Bridge, where they've won their last two matches in all competitions.
+Any hopes that Lille could have capitalised on Chelsea's poor form under Frank Lampard have been dimmed by the Blues' upturn in fortunes, as they've won their last two matches in all competitions.

 Whether Osimhen sustains his form enough to keep the Great Danes in the hunt for glory this term remains to be seen.